Alzheimer's: Who do you tell?

 'My mum tried to hide it from everyone'

 Dee lives in Bedford.
-Her 85 year old mother was diagnosed six years ago and did not tell anyone except Dee and her brother.
+Her 85-year-old mother was diagnosed six years ago and did not tell anyone except Dee and her brother.
 Only recently have more people found out, but for years she hid her diagnosis.

 "She just stopped going out, she used to go to the bingo three or four times a week and now never goes.
 She started to talk a lot less as well.
 It's a shame it's such an isolating illness.
 They lose their confidence and they won't get anywhere without someone they are confident with.